 The Education Psychology Library is one of many subject-specialty branch libraries of the University of California, Berkeley Library.
 Located in 2600 Tolman Hall, it serves primarily the Graduate School of Education and the Department of Psychology.
 However, because of the interdisciplinary nature of these academic areas, the EDP Library is also a popular research venue for political scientists, medical investigators, humanities and children's literature scholars, legal professionals, and many other social science and science researchers.
 The EDP Library houses the largest digital and print education and psychology collections in a public California university.
 For more information about the Education, Psychology and Children's Literature collections, see Education and Psychology Collections.

-In 2008, the Education Psychology Library joined with the nearby Social Welfare Library to form a single administrative unit.
-The Social Welfare Library is another subject-specialty branch library at UC Berkeley.
-Located in 227 Haviland Hall, the Social Welfare Library serves primarily the UC Berkeley's graduate School of Social Welfare.
-Other frequent users of the collection include public health, psychology, education, sociology, political science, and legal researchers.
+In 2008, the Education Psychology Library joined with the nearby Social Research Library to form a single administrative unit.
+The Social Research Library is another subject-specialty branch library at UC Berkeley.
+Located in 227 Haviland Hall, the Social Research Library focuses on literature and research examining contemporary social problems.
+Frequent users of the collection include social welfare, public health, psychology, education, sociology, political science, and legal researchers.
 For more information about the

-social welfare collections, see the Social Welfare Library website.
+social welfare collections, see the Social Research Library website.